uncefact/project-crm/website/docs/deliverables/ToR.md

 ## Principles

-* UN/CEFACT Open Development Process is consensus driven, collaborative, open and transparent
+* UN/CEFACT Open Development Process is consensus driven, collaborative, open and transparent.
-* Aligned to UN SDGs (United Nations Sustainable Development Goals)
+* Aligned to UN SDGs (United Nations Sustainable Development Goals).
 * The project will define and deliver practical, useful ways to add value.
 We will build real useable tools that facilitate global implementations.
 * The project will build upon related work already completed and underway by UN/CEFACT and other organizations and initiatives.